The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES: Identifying Analogues

 \subsection{Star Formation History}

 The final verification step to ensure we have selected strong RQG analogues is comparing SFHs.
+The SFHs of quiescent galaxies have been shown to vary greatly across models, so should provide a useful constraint \citep{Lagos_2024b}.
 Differences in stellar mass have already been highlighted, so we again focus on the shape to establish whether they assemble in the same manner. \citetalias{Weibel_2025} use a redshift dependent binning, but for ease of comparison the same bins are used for the \flares\ analogues.
-These consist of $\sim 125 \ \rm{Myr}$ width bins up to $100 \ \rm{Myr}$ before observation, with the remaining time divided into bins of $50$, $40$ and $10 \ \rm{Myr}$.
-The normalised histories are shown in Figure~\ref{fig:normed_sfh}, where the shaded regions indicate the $1\sigma$ confidence limits on the observations.
+These consist of $\sim 125 \ \rm{Myr}$ width bins up to $100 \ \rm{Myr}$ before observation, with the remaining time divided into bins of $50$, $40$ and $10 \ \rm{Myr}$. \flares\ histories are measured by summing surviving stars over all progenitor branches, mimicking the nature of the observations.
+The normalised histories are shown in Figure~\ref{fig:normed_sfh}, where the shaded regions indicate the $1\sigma$ confidence limits obtained by \citetalias{Weibel_2025}.
 These emphasise the degree of uncertainty, as the dominant peak can produce anywhere between $40 - 99\%$ of the RQG stellar mass.
-If the former were true, the timescale over which the stellar mass forms is far more standard, ramping up steadily over $\sim500 \ \rm{Myr}$.
+Taking the lower value, the timescale over which the stellar mass forms becomes far more standard, ramping up steadily over $\sim500 \ \rm{Myr}$.
 Of course the opposite could also be true in which case RQG would be the most burst dominated massive galaxy ever identified.
 The end of star formation is thankfully more certain, with the quenching mechanisms taking hold abruptly in both scenarios and reducing the peak to almost zero over $100 \ \rm{Myr}$ at most.
-The most obvious difference between the fiducial and high-Z results is the nature of the burst, with latter being weaker but extended by $50 \ \rm{Myr}$ in order to form a comparable stellar mass.
+The most obvious difference between the fiducial and high-Z results is the nature of the burst, with the latter being weaker but extended by $50 \ \rm{Myr}$ in order to form a comparable stellar mass.